 When will my recycling be collected?

 Until the end of 2025, please continue to follow EG’s current recycling schedule and use your existing blue bins.
-Recycling will be collected every other week on your scheduled collection day beginning the week of January 6, 2026.
+Beginning in 2026, recycling will be collected every other week on your scheduled collection day starting the week of January 6, 2026.

 How is the Blue Box program changing?